-Flavia Tsang is a senior technical project associate at RAND.
+Flavia Tsang is a senior technical analyst at RAND.
 She holds a research masters degree in transportation engineering from the University of Toronto, Canada.
 With a strong quantitative background, her main area of work at RAND is the study of consumer behavior and preferences through the use of discrete choice modeling techniques.
 She specializes in travel behavior studies, although she also often applies her skills in stated preference research to support policy making in a broad range of sectors, including water, electricity, and the environment.

 While associated with RAND Europe, Tsang also held a part-time research associate position at the Department of Architecture at the University of Cambridge, undertaking research into sustainability issues related to transport user behavior and energy consumption.